stylo-app/stylo/docs/tutorials/MyCrypto-tutorial.md

 To be able to follow this tutorial and send Ether from a freshly created account on Stylo mobile app, you will need to get some Ether on this account first.
 A convenient way to copy the address of a new Stylo account is to use the `View & Send` option of MyCrypto Desktop App.
 Download, install and launch [MyCrypto Desktop App](https://download.mycrypto.com/).

-- On MyCrypto App, click on Stylo.
+- On MyCrypto App, click on Parity Signer.
 - On Stylo account list, select the account you want to copy the address .
 - Scan the QR code displayed on your phone with your computer's webcam.
 Make sure the QR code is fully displayed on your mobile's screen.
 - You can now copy the address of your account in MyCrypto and send Ether to it from another account using your favourite Wallet application.